 Let’s get right down to business.

-What Are the Consequences of Falling Behind?
+What Are the Consequences of Falling Behind on Mortgage Payment?

-Further, after 30 days if you are still unable to make the payment on your loan, it will officially be considered a default.
 When this happens, your lender will notify the credit bureaus that you have gone way past your due dates and your credit score will tumble.

 There are some situations where you may go past the 120-day late mark on your mortgage payments, which would then begin the foreclosure process.
 After that, there will be a long legal battle where the lender will take control of your house and you will be forced to leave the property.